Prince Sobur: Prince Sabar

 In a variant collected in Western India by Putlibaï Wadia, Prince Sabar, the tale begins with the father, a Sultan, asking their seven daughters what they want him to bring from his journey.
 The youngest answers "Sabar" ("patience").
-The father asks around for the thing named Sabar, and an old woman tells him about a stone named "Sabar stone".
+The father asks around for the thing named Sabar, and an old woman tells him about a stone named "Sabar stone" which is in her yard since before she was born.
 He buys the stone from the woman and gives to his daughter.
 The daughter cries about it at first, but resigns herself and polishes the stone every day.
 She notices that the stone is wearing away and inside a fan is hidden.
 She waves the fan and a prince named Sabar appears to her.
 One day, Sabar warns the princess against a possible ploy by the sisters.
 She pays no heed to it, and the sisters prepare his bed with glass powder.
 He is hurt by the glass and begs the princess to use the fan to teleport him back to his parents.
 The tale was translated into French by Loys Bruyere, and retold by Indian scholar A. K. Ramanujan, who sourced it from Gujarat.